borges2/AERMOD-DOCUMENTATION/README.md

 **GOALS**

-The main objective of the software is to automate the generation of input files for the AERMAP, AERMET and AERMOD processing steps of the AERMOD atmospheric dispersion modeling system.
+The main objective of the tool is to automate the generation of input files for the AERMAP, AERMET and AERMOD processing steps of the AERMOD atmospheric dispersion modeling system.
 Through a user-friendly interface, the software allows you to manage emitting sources,